 Which will be the biggest stadiums in the 2026 FIFA World Cup?

-Stadio Azteca in Mexico with a capacity of at least 87,000 and AT&T Stadium in Arlington, Texas with a capacity of between 80,000 to 105,000 will be the largest venue in the 2026 World Cup.
+Stadio Azteca in Mexico, with a capacity of at least 87,000 and AT&T Stadium in Arlington, Texas, with a capacity of between 80,000 to 105,000, will be the largest venues in the 2026 World Cup.

-MetLife Stadium with a capacity of 82, 600 is another huge venue for the 2026 World Cup.
+MetLife Stadium, with a capacity of 82, 600 is another huge venue for the 2026 World Cup.
 It has a capacity of 82,500.
 These are some of the biggest stadiums in the world.

 What is the capacity of the 2026 FIFA World Cup final venue?

-MetLife Stadium has a capacity of 82,500 and is scheduled to host the final FIFA World Cup 2026 match on 19 July, 2026.
+MetLife Stadium has a capacity of 82,500 and is scheduled to host the final FIFA World Cup 2026 match on 19 July 2026.